 OK, this is not holiday-related, but my kids are at an age when a visit to SafeHouse Chicago sounds so perfect, it has to happen when we’re there.

-SafeHouse is often described as a spy-themed bar and club, but if you go during the day, you can dine at a restaurant that sounds surprisingly family-friendly (at least, that’s what it sounded like to me on this post on The Beckham Project).
+SafeHouse is often described as a spy-themed bar and club, but if you go during the day, you can dine at a restaurant that sounds surprisingly family-friendly.
 My kids’ imaginations will have a field day at this place.

 How could I not when the stores will be decorated for Christmas shoppers?
 I hear Macy’s has a good display each year.